noelboss/featherlight/README.md

 The gallery also has a range of configuration options and the following defaults:

-	beforeImage: $.noop,         /* Callback before an image is changed */
+	beforeSlide: $.noop,         /* Callback before a slide is changed */
-	afterImage: $.noop,          /* Callback after an image is presented */
+	afterSlide: $.noop,          /* Callback after a slide is presented */
 	previousIcon: '&#9664;',     /* Code that is used as previous icon */
 	nextIcon: '&#9654;',         /* Code that is used as next icon */
-	galleryFadeIn: 100,          /* fadeIn speed when image is loaded */
+	galleryFadeIn: 100,          /* fadeIn speed when slide is loaded */
-	galleryFadeOut: 300          /* fadeOut speed before image is loaded */
+	galleryFadeOut: 300          /* fadeOut speed before slide is loaded */

 Example: